-The following spots are the best known, and most heavily frequented by tourists and locals alike.
+The following Ecuadorian beaches are some of the country's best known surf spots — frequented by tourists and locals alike.
 If you’re interested, we can help set you up with surfing instructors and surfboard rentals (one less thing you'll need to pack for your trip to Ecuador).

 Montañita is Ecuador’s most popular surfing beach, located a little over 100 miles (180 km) northwest of Guayaquil.
 This beach has hosted several World Masters Surfing Championships.
 It has what many think of as a typical surfer scene, with a strong bohemian vibe.
 Surfing and partying are the little beach town’s main attractions, and you’ll find a variety of restaurants and bars in town.